skinny-framework/skinny-framework/README.md

 ## How to use

-Actually, application which is built with Skinny framework is a Scalatra application.
-After preparing Scalatra application, just add the following dependency to your `project/Build.scala`.
+Actually, An application built with Skinny framework is a Scalatra application.
+After preparing Scalatra app, just add the following dependency to your `project/Build.scala`.

 ```scala
 libraryDependencies += "com.gitub.seratch" %% "skinny-framework" % "[0.1,)"
 ```

 If you need only Skinny-ORM or Skinny-Validator, you can use only what you need.
-Even if you're a Play framework 2.x user, these components are available for you as well.
+Even if you're a Play2 (or any others) user, these components are available for you as well.

 ```scala
 libraryDependencies += Seq(